MAziz-0/Legal_site/README.md

 1. Log in to GitHub and locate the relevant Repository.
 2. Under the repository name, click "Clone or download".
-3. To clone the Repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. To clone the Repository using HTTPS, copy the link under "Clone with HTTPS".
 4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to where you want the cloned directory to be made.
 6. Type `git clone`, and then paste the URL you copied in Step 3.

 ```